liamstaras/xara-cairo/README.md

 - Compile on gcc 4.6 without -fpermissive
 - Removed conflicting jconfig.h to enable builds against libjpeg-turbo
 - Reduced source line count by 142k using a concise Copyright and GPLv2 notice
-- Build no longer requires svn and unzip
+- Build no longer requires svn
 - No more splash screen
 - Exclude files from the repo that are auto-generated or copied
 - Removed 4799 obsolete header file references and DECLARE tags